 Eyes and ears

-Many people develop brown or grey spots on the whites of their eyes.
+Many people develop brown or black spots on the whites of their eyes.

 Another sign in many adults with alkaptonuria is thickening of ear cartilage.
 The cartilage may also look blue, grey or black.
 This is called ochronosis.

 Alkaptonuria can result in discoloured sweat, which can stain clothes and cause some people to have blue or black speckled areas of skin.
 Nails may also turn a bluish or brownish colour.